emirotin/resin-device-urls-demo/README.md

 **Note**: If you used an already existing application that you've previously pushed other code to you will have to do `git push --force resin master` the first time to delete the previous commits.

+Then go to your Device page in resin.io dashboard, open the Actions tab and enable Device URLs.
+Click the URL shown.
+Done.